ddavisgraphics/thesis_LAMP/README.md

 - week        HTML5 week picker dependant on browser support
 - wysiwyg     Full WYSIWYG editor

+Below is an example of a form builder that has only 2 fields.
+Each field will be build from the addField function.
+You can see examples of where to put the form options, field options, and field types using the example below.

 ```php
  // create customer form
     $form = formBuilder::createForm('formName');